Outpatient Substance Abuse Treatment and OWI Services

 Within our substance abuse department, we house our OWI weekend diversion classes.

-We offer classes statewide in five locations: Charles City, Council Bluffs, Des Moines, Ottumwa, and Sioux City.
+We offer classes statewide in seven locations: Burlington, Cedar Rapids, Charles City, Council Bluffs, Des Moines, Ottumwa, and Sioux City.

 We help over 1,750 individuals with chemical dependency related issues, between our outpatient treatment services in our office, at the Central Iowa Shelter and Service (CISS), Des Moines Public Schools, and our OWI weekend classes.